YangSeungWon/Discord-Emoji-Reaction-Bot/README.md

-# Emoji-Auto-Converter
+# Discord-Emoji-Reaction-Bot
-Discord bot for auto converting Korean -> emoji.
+This bot detects Korean words in discord messages, and automatically react with proper emojis.

+You can see supported korean words in `db.json`.